EllieChen-Git/React-Complete-Intro-V5/README.md

 - Usage: componentDidCatch, static getDerivedStateFromError, componentDidUpdate (how you react to state and prop changes with class components)

-- React Hooks can't deal with error boundaries (one of the reaons that we still need class components)
+- React Hooks can't deal with error boundaries (one of the reasons that we still need class components)

 - Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed: https://reactjs.org/docs/error-boundaries.html